Please ensure Javascript is enabled for purposes of website accessibility Faculty | Chemistry | University of West Florida

 • UWF President's Award for Leadership in Diversity

-Molek, who began teaching at UWF in 2008, has helped raise more than $3 million in outside funding.
-This includes $2.7 million in grant awards from the National Institutes for Health to increase the number of students from disadvantaged backgrounds pursuing biomedical-relevant research careers through PhD or MD/PhD degrees.
-The funding established and continues to support the NIH-funded UWF MARC Scholars Program.
+Molek, who began teaching at UWF in 2008, has helped raise more than $5 million in outside funding.
+This includes more than $4 million in grant awards from the National Institutes for Health to increase the number of students from disadvantaged backgrounds pursuing biomedical-relevant research careers through PhD or MD/PhD degrees.
+The funding established and continues to support the NIH-funded UWF MARC Scholars Program and UWF U-RISE Scholars Programs.
 The National Science Foundation awarded $649,888 to increase retention, academic performance, degree attainment, employment, and graduate school matriculation rates among financially disadvantaged, academically talented students in STEM majors.
 This funding established the NSF S-STEM Scholars Program (2016-2021) and the STEM Living Learning Community (2016 - present).

 Molek's goal is to empower students to achieve successful STEM careers beyond UWF.
 She said research shows that economically disadvantaged and ethnically underrepresented students are less likely to pursue Science, Technology, Engineering, and Math careers.
 She empowers students through teaching and providing support through Scholars Programs and undergraduate research.
 Molek is the director of UWF’s Chemistry Scholars Program, which was established in 2011 as the first Scholars Program at UWF.
 Chemistry Scholars won the 2021 Inspiring Program in STEM Award from INSIGHT into Diversity Magazine.
 The success of Chem, MARC, and S-STEM Scholars led UWF to support Molek and a faculty/staff team to establish UWF STEM Scholars in 2021.
 STEM Scholars is designed to support students persisting and successfully completing STEM degrees in 4-years.